Quotes — price a job and get customer sign-off before the work starts

 billingpermission; can view and edit quotes. - Production — does not have

-billingby default; cannot access the Billing tab. - Installer — does not have
+billingby default; cannot access the Billing screen. - Installer — does not have

 Owners always have full access.
 Custom roles can be granted or denied the billing permission in Settings → Team.

-Tax zones Set the shop's default tax rate in Settings → Shop.
-The default rate is applied to new quotes.
-Individual quotes can override the zone (Standard, UEZ, or Exempt).
+Tax zones Set the shop's default tax rate in Settings.
+The default rate ships at 0% — set your own state rate so new quotes calculate tax correctly.
+On any individual quote you can switch the zone (Standard, UEZ 3.31%, or Exempt).

 Plan tiers

-Quotes are available on all paid plans (Solo, Starter, Pro, Business, Franchise).
+Quotes are available on all paid plans (Installer, Shop, Pro Shop, Multi-Shop, Franchise).
 The free_claim tier has no access to the operational dashboard including Billing.
 There are no per-quote count limits enforced by the plan.

 Tips & common pitfalls